 Seven & i Holdings has established the Nomination and Compensation Committee with an Independent Outside Director as the Chair to be an advisory committee to the Board of Directors.
 The committee deliberates on the nomination and compensation of Representative Directors, Directors, Audit & Supervisory Board Members and executive officers to utilize the knowledge and advice of Independent Outside Directors and Outside Audit & Supervisory Board Members.
-This ensures procedural objectivity and transparency in deciding on officer nomination and compensation, thereby enhancing the supervisory functions of the Board of Directors and further substantiating corporate governance functions.
+By ensuring procedural objectivity and transparency in deciding on officer nomination and compensation, the committee enhances the supervisory functions of the Board of Directors and further substantiates corporate governance functions.

-Seven & i Holdings has established the CSR Management Committee, Information Management Committee, Risk Management Committee, and Group Synergy Committee, which report to the Representative Director.
+Seven & i Holdings has established the CSR Management Committee, Information Management Committee, and Risk Management Committee, which report to the Representative Director.
 Each committee cooperates with the operating companies to determine Group policies and to manage and supervise their dissemination and execution with an eye to strengthening corporate governance.

 The CSR Management Committee endeavors to maintain compliance with the Seven & i Holdings Corporate Action Guidelines, following the corporate creed of "We aim to be a sincere company that our customers trust" with respect to its various stakeholders.
 The committee works to contribute to resolving social issues through business activities and aims for society and the Group to achieve sustainable growth.
 To achieve these objectives, four subcommittees (Corporate Ethics and Culture Subcommittee, Consumer Affairs and Fair Business Practices Subcommittee, Environment Subcommittee and Social Value Creation Subcommittee) have been established under the CSR Management Committee.